Ergodicity in discrete-time quantum walks: Notations and models in the literature

 For example, if $d=1$, then $U = $.
 Here $e_1=1$, so we get the usual coined walk.
 If $d=2$, $U$ is $4\times 4$. \item $\nu=2d+1$ and $F= F_{lazy}= F_{std} \cup \{\mathbf{0}\}$ and $P^{e_j}=P_j$, $P^{\mathbf{0}}=P_{d+1}$ and $P^{-e_j} = P_{d+1+j}$.
 This gives

 \end{itemize} A popular coin $C=(c_{i,j})$ that works for both cases is the \emph{Grover coin} on $\C^\nu$ given by

 where $J$ is the matrix with all $1$.
-The most common choice for the Grover coin is $d=1$ and $\nu=3$ with $F_{lazy}$.
-This coin features localization (the operator $U$ has an eigenvalue) and is thus less relevant for our study.
-Let us mention that the limiting distribution of two-dimensional Grover walk with shifts along $x-$ and $y-$axis was studied in \cite{Watabe2dgroverlimit}.
+The most common choice for this coin is $d=1$ and $\nu=3$ with $F_{lazy}$.
+This coin features localization (the operator $U$ has an eigenvalue) and is thus less relevant for our study, but is otherwise interesting.
+The limiting distribution of the two-dimensional Grover walk with shifts along the $x-$ and $y-$axes was studied in \cite{Watabe2dgroverlimit}.

 A more interesting coin for us is the \emph{Fourier coin}

 for $\omega = \ee^{2\pi \ii /\nu}$.
 We study the case $d=2$ and $\nu=4$ in detail in Section~\ref{sec:fou}.